aaronmelton/VRFBackupTool/README.md

    values into variables and continue to Step 4.
 4. The application will search its parent directory for the presence of a file defined by the `routerFile` variable in `settings.cfg`.
-   * If this file does exist, the application will proceed to Step 5.
+   * If this file does exist, the application will continue to Step 5.
    * If this file does not exist, the application will proceed to Step 13.
 5. The application will search its parent directory for the presence of a file defined by the `indexFile` variable in `settings.cfg`.
-   * If this file does exist, the application will proceed to Step 6.
+   * If this file does exist, the application will continue to Step 6.
    * If this file does not exist, the application will proceed to Step 10.
 6. The application will check the timestamp of the last modification made to the indexFile.
-   * If the file was created today, the application will proceed to Step 7.
+   * If the file was created today, the application will continue to Step 7.
    * If the file was not created today, the application will proceed to Step 9.
 7. The application will ask the user to provide the search criteria; Either the VRF name or Peer IP Address of the VPN tunnel to locate.
 The application